Casino Royale (1967 film): Music

-The album became famous among audio purists for the excellence of its recording.
-It then became a standard "audiophile test" record for decades to come, especially the vocal performance by Dusty Springfield on "The Look of Love."
+The album became famous among audio purists (also called Audiophiles) for the excellence of its recording.

+It then became a standard "audiophile test" record for decades to come, especially the vocal performance by Springfield on "The Look of Love".

 The soundtrack has since been released by other companies in different configurations (including complete score releases).
-The highly regarded master tapes were damaged, however, during a 1990s remastering so none of the subsequent re-releases is considered to be as fine as the original LP release.
+The highly regarded master tapes were damaged during a 1990s remastering, so none of the subsequent re-releases is considered to be as fine as the original LP release.

 Release

-Columbia at first announced the film was due to be released in time for Christmas 1966, however problems during production postponed the film's release until April 1967.
+Columbia at first announced release in time for Christmas 1966; however, problems during production postponed the release until April 1967.
 Casino Royale had its world premiere in London's Odeon Leicester Square on 13 April 1967, breaking many opening records in the theatre's history.
-Its American premiere was held in New York on 28 April, at the Capitol and Cinema I theatres.
+Its American premiere was held in New York City on 28 April, at the Capitol and Cinema I theatres.
 It opened two months prior to the fifth Bond film by Eon Productions, You Only Live Twice.